Sabal Palm’s Philosophy

 About Dr. Wilcocks

 Welcome!
-I am Dr. Chelsea Wilcocks, the founder of Sabal Palm Psychological Services and I am so happy you are here.
+I am Dr. Chelsea Wilcocks, the founder of Sabal Palm Psychology and am so happy you’re here.

 I am committed to providing client-centered, culturally competent services and ensure you are provided with quality care and evidence-based psychotherapy.
-Before diving into the deep end, I take time to build rapport and trust, knowing the therapeutic alliance is important in the therapy process.
-I meet each client where they are and tailor therapy to their interests and strengths to make growing and learning enjoyable and fun.
-I take a warm, positive, and empathetic approach and strive to curate the best possible experience for each individual client.
+Before diving into the deep end, I take the time to build rapport and trust, knowing the therapeutic alliance is so important in the therapy process.
+I meet each client where they are and tailor therapy to their interests and strengths to make growing and learning more enjoyable and comfortable.

 Areas of Expertise